We regret that we have to share this post.

 Are you 18 but under 25 and about to start University as a new entrant?
 If so, it is recommended that you have a meningitis vaccination prior to the start of term (ACWY vaccine) - please enquire at Reception.

-You are eligible for a shingles vaccine if you are in your 70s and were born on or after 1.9.42, or aged 78 (or 79 if you missed your vaccination).
+You are eligible for a shingles vaccine if you are in your 70s.
 Patients remain eligible until their 80th birthday.
 Please contact reception to make an appointment.

 Police forces have become aware of a fraud circulating targeting elderly and vulnerable members of the community.